A New Day (song)

 "A New Day" is a single by English post-punk band Killing Joke.
 It was released by E.G. Records in July 1984 as a 7-inch and 12-inch single.
 The B-side to the 7" release was a remix of the song, named "Dance Day".
 The single reached No. 51 in the UK Singles Chart.
 A promotional video was filmed for the song, the first time the band made a video for a non-album single.

 The song was later included on the 2008 reissue of Night Time.
 "Dance Day" was later included on the compilation "Wilful Days" (mistakenly titled "A New Day").

+Reception

+Muriel Gray at Smash Hits said, "A very dated guitar riff announces the fact that we're not to expect anything new from Killing Joke in this latest release.
+They're apparently attempting to sound threatening and raw, but the band have always been a little bit guilty of being pantomime punks, and this just reinforces that pastiche."

 Track listings

 The 7-inch single featured "Dance Day" as the B-side.
 The 12" single featured a dub mix of "A New Day" as its A-side and the original track as the B-side.
 A 7" release in Portugal used a shorter edit of "A New Day" instead.